 After more than 20 years of the HIV/AIDS epidemic in Singapore, HIV-related stigma and discrimination remains a significant challenge.
-MOH, HPB, and community partners have stepped up efforts to address stigma and discrimination towards people living with AIDS, for example, through the broadcast of a television drama serial, workplace education programmes, and experiential roving exhibitions that reached out to the general public.
+The Ministry of Health, Health Promotion Board, and community partners have stepped up efforts to address stigma and discrimination towards people living with AIDS, for example, through the broadcast of a television drama serial, workplace education programmes, and experiential roving exhibitions that reached out to the general public.

 Another challenge is to reduce the proportion of HIV-infected individuals who are unaware of their infection.
-The government and community partners have been working together to promote the HIV testing message to the general community, as well as those at higher risk of infection, particularly among high-risk heterosexual men and MSM.
+The government and community partners have been working together to promote the HIV testing message to the general community, as well as to those at higher risk of infection, particularly among high-risk heterosexual men and MSM.
 Furthermore, accessibility to testing has been enhanced by the initiatives described in Section III(b).